-- Used to Be a Sweet Kid: Melinda's childhood flashbacks appear to suggest this, though we still don't know what exactly led to her becoming a smuggler.
+- Used to Be a Sweet Kid: Melinda's childhood flashbacks appear to suggest this, though we still don't know what exactly led to her becoming a smuggler and far more cynical.

 - Villain with Good Publicity: Is known for being a kind woman who takes in homeless Pokémon, but she only takes them in so she can sell them to the highest bidder, including Cipher.

 Melinda's ChandelureMelinda's first and most powerful Pokémon, whose job is to prevent captured mons from escaping.

 - Hope Crusher: He tries his best to chase out any thoughts of escape from the captive mons.